 Cochlear Implant Surgery

 If a person has severe hearing loss, a cochlear implant may help.
 A cochlear implant is different from a hearing aid.
-A hearing aid makes sounds louder.
-It has the most benefit for a person who has some hearing loss.
-But a cochlear implant can help a person with very little or no hearing.
+A hearing aid makes sounds louder and helps someone who has some hearing loss.
+But a cochlear implant can help a person with very little or no hearing (partial or complete deafness).

-A cochlear implant is a small electronic device.
+A cochlear implant is a small electronic device that electrically stimulates the cochlear nerve (nerve for hearing).
 It has two parts.
 One part sits behind the ear.
 It picks up sounds with a microphone.
 It then processes the sound and transmits it to the second part of the implant.
 The second part is put through the skin and implanted in the inner ear during a surgery.
 A thin wire and small electrodes leads to the cochlea, which is part of the inner ear.
 The wire sends signals to the auditory nerve.
 This is the nerve that sends sound impulses to the brain.
 A cochlear implant helps give a person a sense of sounds.
 It doesn't restore hearing to normal.
 But it can help a person understand speech and noises in the environment .

 How cochlear implants help varies from person to person.
 Some people can hear many sounds.
 But some people will have no change in hearing.
 A person may be able to:

-Perceive different sounds, such as footsteps, a door closing, a telephone ringing
+- Perceive different sounds, such as footsteps, a door closing, a phone ringing

-Before considering a cochlear implant, it's important to understand certain facts.
+Before thinking about a cochlear implant, it's important to understand certain facts.
 These include:

-A cochlear implant requires a period of training and therapy after surgery.
+- A cochlear implant requires a period of training and therapy after surgery.
 During this time, you will learn how to care for the implant.
-You will also have aural rehabilitation.
+You will also have aural rehabilitation to assist with coping with hearing loss.
 This will help to improve your use of the implant.
-The amount of time you need for aural rehab depends on your age and your hearing before surgery.
+How long you have aural rehab depends on your age and your hearing before surgery.

-Cochlear implants do not restore a person's hearing to normal.
+- Cochlear implants do not restore hearing to normal.
 And in some people, they may not help with hearing at all.

-Static electricity may harm a cochlear implant.
-You will need to take care around computer and TV screens, synthetic fabrics, carpeting, and other things that make static electricity.
+- Static electricity may harm a cochlear implant.
+You will need to take care around computer and TV screens, man-made fabrics, carpeting, and other things that make static electricity.